 Drawing on my experiences of child-friendly hotels and holidays, then… Here is a round-up of my top five favourite family holiday destinations in Europe with little ones in tow.

 1. Puglia, Italy

 Puglia, or Apulia is the heel of Italy’s boot.
-This southern region is often overlooked by travellers, particularly those with children.
+This southern region is often overlooked by travellers.
 Full of rustic charm, pristine beaches, olive groves and miles of glistening Adriatic coastline, it’s the perfect playground for the family.

 The village of Alberobello, a UNESCO World Heritage Site is a must see.
 Famous for it’s ‘Trulli’, tiny homes with cone-shaped roofs, decorated with magical symbols and held together with no concrete.
 They look like they’re designed for fairy folk and I almost expected a hobbit to walk out of the tiny doors any minute.
 It’s a magical town which fascinates people of all ages.

 Polignano a Mare, a tiny fishing village famous for its caves and blue lagoons is perched on top of a 20 metre high limestone cliff above the crystal clear waters of the Adriatic.
-Famous for three things – Cliff diving, slightly difficult to experience.
-The second is their superb ice-cream, which cannot be missed.
+Famous for three things – Cliff diving, which granted is slightly difficult to experience.
+The second is much easier their and cannot be missed – their super ice cream!
 Finally the most famous export is Domenico Modugno (who?) he wrote the massive international hit and hollywood mafia wedding singer’s favourite: Volare!
-Still not ringing a bell? youtube it and you’ll recognise it!
+Still not ringing a bell?
+YouTube it and you’ll recognise it!

 What to eat in Italy?